bmccombs369/MyShelf/README.md

 ### Technologies Used:
 ##### Javascript, Css, HTML, Node.js, Express, Handlebars, MongoDb & Mongoose
 ---
 ### This is an app for cataloging movies, books, coins or anything you collect.
 This version of the app only catalogs movies.
+For the next version I want to make the app resposive for mobile use.
 For future versions I would like to allow the user to create their own model within a catalog so that things other than movies could be stored in it.

 ### As of right now you can create, read, update and destroy users.
-With the catalog you can create, read and destroy.
+With the catalogs you can create, read and destroy.
 I am currently working on allowing the user to create new movies, but the submission form is not currently working.
+The goal is to have full CRUD for all three models.